-Grades 9 and 10 continue to develop these linguistic sub-skills which are reflected in the Minimum Learning Competencies and practised through a variety of activities.
-What is different is that the secondary syllabus contains additional activities which aim to make these sub-skills explicit to the students.
-These activities give them the opportunity to discuss and assess their strengths and weaknesses in each skill/sub-skill as well as try out new ways of learning.
-Moreover, the syllabus also extends learning strategies to the areas of vocabulary and grammar.
-For example students try out different ways of recording vocabulary in their notebooks and reflect on which is most appropriate and effective.
-They also discuss the issue of making grammatical mistakes and how this is a necessary stage in becoming better communicators.
-Finally, the syllabus for grades 9 and 10 also incorporates activities which aim to improve generic study skills such as being aware of their individual learning styles and time management.
+Grades 9 and 10 built on the primary syllabus in continuing to developing linguistic sub skills within tasks but also included additional activities that aimed to make these sub-skills explicit to the students.
+Students were given the opportunity to discuss and assess their strengths and weaknesses in each skill/sub-skill as well as try out new ways of learning.
+Moreover, the syllabus also extended learning strategies to the areas of vocabulary and grammar and generic study skills such as learning styles and time management.